belcurv/ultimate_angular/notes/notes.md

 ## Switching to _Controller as_

-Using $scope is fine, but gets confusing once our app gets large and we have multiple controllers in play.
+Using $scope can get confusing once our app grows large and we have multiple controllers in play.
 Often, controllers will have similar variables and methods.
 You might have confusing-to-look-at view markup like this:
 ```
     <div ng-controller="ctrlOne">
         {{ message }}